FIELD NOTES

 Read Post

-As struggles over history and power play out across monuments, maps, and public memory, the political landscape for place names has undergone a tectonic shift.
-This four-part blog series, “The New Frontier: Place Names, Power, and Political World-Building,“ explores the changing stakes of place-name campaigns in the United States—what has changed, where we’re heading, and … Read more
+This four-part blog series, “The New Frontier: Place Names, Power, and Political World-Building,” explores the changing stakes of place-name campaigns in the United States—what has changed, where we’re heading, and what is to be done.
+“Part I: Renaming in Retrospect” revisits the origins of Words Are Monuments.

 Read Post